DIMA-1000/dima-1000/README.md

+### Hi there, Nice to meet you!
-###  CEO Startup, Android Developvent Kotlin, QA Engenieer, PM Midle.
+## CEO Startup, Android Developvent Kotlin, QA Engenieer, PM Midle.
-  More information is on the page in: [Linkedin](https://www.linkedin.com/шмелёв).
+# More information is on the page in: [Linkedin](https://www.linkedin.com/шмелёв).

 ![Snake animation](https://raw.githubusercontent.com/muhiqsimui/muhiqsimui/output/github-contribution-grid-snake.svg)